masseygeo/GrainPy/README.md

 ## Contributions & Feedback

-Any contributions or feedback you make are greatly appreciated!
+Any contributions or feedback you make is greatly appreciated!

-- If you have a suggestion that would make this better, you can simply [create a new issue](https://github.com/masseygeo/GrainPy/issues/new) with the label **enhancement** OR fork the repo and create a pull request...
+- If you have a suggestion that you think would make this better, you can simply [create a new issue](https://github.com/masseygeo/GrainPy/issues/new) with the  **enhancement** label...OR...fork the repo and create a pull request:

      - Fork the Project
      - Create your Feature Branch (`git checkout -b feature/AmazingFeature`)